art-emini/DuckEngine/README.md

 2. Fork the repository.
 3. Clone the fork to your device.
 4. CD (change directories) into the cloned directory.
-5. Run `npm install`.
+5. Run `yarn upgrade`.
-6. Run `npm run build` or `ctrl + shift + b` for vscode users.
+6. Run `yarn run build` or `ctrl + shift + b` for vscode users.
 7. Make your changes.
 8. Test your changes on codesandbox by forking this [codesandbox](https://codesandbox.io/s/duckengine-test-7gfbt?file=/src/scene.js) and updating the duckengine.js file.
 (Or any other way you would like to test it.)
 9. Create a pull request.
 10. Wait for it to be reviewed and maybe merged.

-### NPM Scripts
+### Dev Scripts

-1. `npm run test` - Opens the [codesandbox test](https://codesandbox.io/s/duckengine-test-7gfbt?file=/src/scene.js).
+1. `yarn run test` - Opens the [codesandbox test](https://codesandbox.io/s/duckengine-test-7gfbt?file=/src/scene.js).
-2. `npm run build` - Compiles typescript, bundles files, creates minified version, builds docs, and copies package.json to dist.
+2. `yarn run build` - Compiles typescript, bundles files, creates minified version, builds docs, and copies package.json to dist.
-3. `npm run build:docs` - Uses TypeDoc to build docs.
+3. `yarn run build:docs` - Uses TypeDoc to build docs.
-4. `npm run webpack` - Bundles files in lib directory.
+4. `yarn run webpack` - Bundles files in lib directory.
-5. `npm run minify` - Uses uglifyjs to minify bundled file.
+5. `yarn run minify` - Uses uglifyjs to minify bundled file.
-6. `npm run format` - Uses Prettier to format files.
+6. `yarn run format` - Uses Prettier to format files.
-7. `npm run format:watch` - Watches for changes and formats once changes are saved.
+7. `yarn run format:watch` - Watches for changes and formats once changes are saved.
-8. `npm run lint` - Uses ESLint to lint all files in the src directory.
+8. `yarn run lint` - Uses ESLint to lint all files in the src directory.
-9. `npm run lint:watch` - Watches for changes and fixes all fixable issues found by ESLint.
+9. `yarn run lint:watch` - Watches for changes and fixes all fixable issues found by ESLint.
-10. `npm run lint:fix` - Uses ESLint to fix all fixable issues found by ESLint.
+10. `yarn run lint:fix` - Uses ESLint to fix all fixable issues found by ESLint.
+11. `yarn run tree` - Prints out all files and directories used in [readme](#file-structure)

 ### Branches